A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Results

-Similarly to the ADL dataset, the $MAB$ outperforms the $CB$ early on the Local data set.
-We note that our algorithm's non-softmax version performs comparatively worse on this data set due to the $MAB_u$ component being noncompetitive.
+Similarly to the ADL dataset, the $MAB$ outperforms the $CB$ early on in the Local data set.
+Our algorithm's non-softmax version performs comparatively worse on this data set due to the $MAB_u$ component being non-competitive.
 We attribute this to the fact that the $MAB_u$ component still uses UCB to select actions.
 Given that we do not update the $MAB_u$ if it was not chosen by the referee for actions selection, UCB might explore more often, incurring additional regret and increasing the reach parameter $\beta$ rapidly.
 This may effectively lead to (i) the whole actions space being available for exploration and (ii) the "over-exploitation" of actions that, due to $\beta$, rarely have been tried before.
-These actions receive a large exploration bonus due to the high upper-confidence-bound estimate (line 24 in algorithm \ref{alg:alg2.1}), and it may require a significant number of trails to reduce said bonus.
+These actions receive a large exploration bonus due to the high upper-confidence-bound estimate (line 24 in algorithm \ref{alg:alg2.1}), and it may require a significant number of trials to reduce said bonus.

-We observe a significant change in behavior of the referee for all algorithms on the BAQ data set.
-Contexts (and therefore actions) can frequently change, coupled with the nonlinear context that does not allow a good mapping from contexts to actions, the performance of all algorithms suffer.
-Interestingly, the softmax version does seem to provide enough advantage over the $CB$ to be chosen more frequently, further amplified by corrupting the context.
+We observe a significant change in the referee's behavior for all algorithms on the BAQ data set.
+Contexts (thus actions) can frequently change.
+Coupled with the nonlinear context that does not allow a good mapping from contexts to actions, the performance of all algorithms suffers.
+Interestingly, the softmax version provides enough advantage over the $CB$ to be chosen more frequently, further amplified by corrupting the context.
 Smoothing the data set allows the $MAB_u$ to overtake the $CB$ rapidly, reducing regret, particularly for the softmax variation of our algorithm.